NeroHero02/Basics/Foundation/BasicLevel1/README.md

+# Started
-# In this section, I will summarize the basics that programmers need to know.
+In this section, I will summarize the basics that programmers need to know.